My journey

 I try to speak to you guys frankly & with no added fear, because you may or may not know, fear causes anxiety.

-Before you read, I want you to now that anxiety and panic is no longer scary to me what so ever.
+Before you continue, I want you to now that anxiety and panic is no longer scary to me what so ever.
 Anxiety is a normal human function that I still experience and is not a problem any more.
+Panic and even panic disorder and is normal when you understand why.
 The problem is the fear of it and the real causes of anxiety.

 All of the experiences I had were how I saw them then, without any of the knowledge of what I know now.
 Insight is the biggest gift you could have, I hope I am able to pass that gift on.